josephguzman1994/IllithidNova/README.md

   `python Astarion.py --option`

   ### Options

+  - `--tz_params`: Generates the Params.dat file for generating likelihood tables in TZ mode
+  - `--tza_params`: Generates the Params.dat file for generating likelihood tables in TZA mode
   - `--MakeTables`: Generates likelihood tables based on the provided parameters in `Params.dat`.
 Opens up a desired number of terminals to parallelize this process efficiently.
   - `--debug`: Runs the script in debug mode, printing detailed processing steps without executing them.
   - `--restart`: Scans output files and suggests parameters to resume processing based on the initial backup.

   ### Examples
+  To simulataneously make Parameter file, and generate tables with current parameters:
+  `python Astarion.py --tz_params --MakeTables`

   To process tables with current parameters:
   `python Astarion.py --MakeTables`